Edgerton (neighborhood): A Colony, Isolated and Invisible (1990–present)

 By the 1990s, most white Edgertonians had left or were too old to do so.
-Just as their forbearers had brought a diverse, international character to Edgerton in the early 1900s, the new Edgertonians did the same.
+Just as their forebears had brought a diverse, international character to Edgerton in the early 1900s, the new Edgertonians did the same.
 Black and Latino intracity migrants were followed by a wave of Asian immigrants from Bhutan, Myanmar, and Nepal.
 This migration pattern made Edgerton one of the most racially and ethnically diverse neighborhoods in Western New York.
 And like the Italian-Americans before them, these new Edgertonians reimbued the neighborhood with vitality through distinct economic and social institutions like Black churches, Asian markets, Dominican hair salons, and soul food restaurants.

 Unlike their predecessors, however, these Edgertonians arrived in a neighborhood isolated from the economic, political, and social institutions that once made Edgerton a neighborhood of community empowerment.
 Today, Edgerton is served by just two bus lines, a single elementary school and no middle or high school, a mass of scattered, underfunded churches, parks that are empty compared to their heyday, and a business sector populated primarily by corporate restaurants and retail outfits.
 Most importantly, in place of a powerful ward system that gives the area social and political cohesiveness, there is a city government that has no Edgertonian as an elected official.
 Edgerton's neighborhood association, unlike those of most Rochester neighborhoods, lacks enough structure to maintain a website; it continues to focus on police-based neighborhood revitalization.